tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-2-key-sharing/index.md

 \end{matrix}
 $$

-Now, we can get rid of the ZK proofs entirely.
+Now, we can get rid of the ZK proofs entirely, by adding verification to the functionality itself.

 $$
 \begin{matrix}